Felipia

 In the mid-1800's, some small Mejican groups harassed the Felipese.
 Some burnt villiages, but generally, this was disowned by the Mejican government.

 However, lately, that hostility towards the Felipese has grown.
-Not to the magnitude of comitting hate crimes against them, but the many Mejicans and Tejans feel that they are a nuisance, especially since the sovereignty movement has grown considerably.
+Not to the magnitude of committing hate crimes against them, but the many Mejicans and Tejans feel that they are a nuisance, especially since the sovereignty movement has grown considerably.
 They feel that they could not survive on their own and if independence was granted they would just end up wanting coming back into Mejico and Texas after not surviving without their help.
 The Felipese resent that feeling, often stating that they would undoubtedly be able to survive on their own.